kh931623/github-api-playground/README.md

 ## Purpose of this project
 - practice github API
-- try to use modern build tool(vite) to implement a js lib
+- try to implement a js lib
 - try to use modern build tool(vite) to implement a react component lib

 ## Project Structures